-Radio Display Condition Action Required NO TEXT Song title information not available.
-Song title information not available at this time on this channel.
-The system is working properly.
-NO TEXT Category information not available.
-Category information not available at this time on this channel.
-The system is working properly.
-NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
-You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
-The system is working properly.
-When you move into an open area, the signal should return.
-UPDATING Update of channel programming in progress.
-No action required.
-The process may take up to three minutes.
-CALL SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS Satellite Radio.
-Call SIRIUS at 1-888-539-7474 to re-activate or resolve subscription issues.
+Radio Display Condition Action Required

+NO TEXT Category Category information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+NO SIGNAL Loss of signal from You are in a location that is

+the SIRIUS satellite blocking the SIRIUS signal

+or SIRIUS tower to (i.e., tunnel, under an

+the vehicle antenna. overpass, dense foliage,

+etc).
+The system is working

+properly.
+When you move

+into an open area, the

+signal should return.

+UPDATING Update of channel No action required.
+The

+programming in process may take up to

+progress. three minutes.

+CALL SIRIUS Satellite service has Call SIRIUS at

+1-888-539-7474 been deactivated by 1-888-539-7474 to

+SIRIUS Satellite re-activate or resolve

+Radio. subscription issues.